 How to make Chocolate & Vanilla Glazed Donut Cookies

-- Cream together butter and sugars for 1 minute.
-Add in egg, buttermilk and vanilla and mix again until smooth.
+In a large mixing bowl, cream together the butter, white and brown sugars, for 1 minute.
+Then, add in the egg, buttermilk and vanilla extract, mix again until smooth.

-- Combine dry ingredients and add 1/2 to the mixing bowl.
-Mix, then add the other half.
-Dough will be softer and stickier than normal cookie dough.
-Cover and let cool in fridge for at least 1 hour.
+The dough will be softer and stickier than normal cookie dough, this is what you want.
+Then, cover the bowl and let chill in fridge for at least 1 hour.

-- To make VANILLA GLAZE: Combine 2 TBSP milk and butter in a small mixing bowl.
-Heat for 30 seconds.
-Add in powdered sugar.
-Whisk until smooth, adding additional milk as needed for glaze to be smooth and dippable.
-If glaze cools, microwave for an additional 15 seconds.
+In a small bowl, combine 2 tablespoons of milk and the butter, heat for 30 seconds in the microwave.
+Then, add in the powdered sugar and whisk until smooth.
+Add additional milk as needed for the glaze to be smooth and dippable.
+If the glaze cools, microwave for an additional 15 seconds.

-- To make CHOCOLATE GLAZE: Combine 2 TBSP milk, butter and chocolate chips in a small mixing bowl.
-Heat for 40 seconds.
-Add in powdered sugar.
-Whisk until smooth, adding additional milk as needed for glaze to be smooth and dippable.
-If glaze cools, microwave for an additional 15 seconds.
+In a small bowl, combine 2 tablespoons of milk, butter and chocolate chips, heat for 40 seconds in the microwave.
+Then, add in the powdered sugar and whisk until smooth.
+Add additional milk as needed for the glaze to be smooth and dippable.
+If the glaze cools, microwave for an additional 15 seconds.

-- Dip the top round face of each cooled donut cookie in warm glaze.
-Shake with sprinkles immediately, if desired.
-Cool to set.
-Cookies can be stacked once cooled.
-Store leftovers in an airtight container.
+Proceed to dip the top round face of each cooled donut cookie in the warm glaze.
+Top with sprinkles immediately, if desired.
+Cool to set for about 10 minutes.